Health Professions Track

 Sequential Degree Program BS + DPT

-Enter the sequential degree program as a freshman and graduate in six years with a bachelor's degree in ESS and doctor of physical therapy (DPT) degree.
+Enter the sequential degree program as a freshman and graduate in as few as six years with a bachelor's degree in ESS and doctor of physical therapy (DPT) degree.
 You will be admitted directly into the three-year doctor of physical therapy program as long as you maintain academic standards – no need to apply.

 D'Youville's ESS program provides a foundation comprised of 18 credits of ESS-specific coursework.